-Staff Name : Review Date:

-Responses are oneed to refer to ary of observations and input from others (committees, associates, staff): confidential and are summarized here for purposes of this evaluation.
-Participating reviewers the employee's job/position description to identify relevant responsibilities and expectations. to be completed by the evaluating committee.
+Staff Na Name: Rev view Date: Responses need to ref Summary of observations and input from others (committee es are confidential and are summarized here for purposes of this efer to the employee's job/position description to identify relevation is to be completed by the evaluating committee. s evaluation.
+Participating reviewers 1.
+Employee's strengths 2.
+2. Opportunities for growth for employee 3.
+3. Ways God is seen at work through this employee's life and work 4.
+1. Things appreciated most about this employee 5.
+5. Other comments 6.
+5. Were last year's goals successfully attained?
+7. 7.
+Goals and Objectives for the coming year

-1. Em nployee's strengths

-2. Op portunities for growth for employee

-3. W z ays God is seen at work through this employee's life and work

-4. Th ings appreciated most about this employee

-5. Otl ner comments

-6. W 6 ere last year's goals successfully attained?

-7. Go als and Objectives for the coming year

-B. Review of job/position description completed with employee.
+v - ed with employee.
 Is job description still accurate?
-Has the job changed?
-Suggested job description changes will be reviewed by the Synod Executive after the evaluation process is complete.
+Has n changes will be reviewed by the Synod Executive after

 Supervisor's Initials Employee's Initials

-C. Employee Comments/Response es (if any):
+C. Employee Comments/Response s (if any):

 Evaluating Committee Chair Signature: Date:

 Employee Signature: Date:

 Synod Executive Signature: Date: